Your cart is currently empty!

 - A permanent build configuration code, so youโll always know whatโs inside

-It took a few ruined mic bodies and hours of testing to dial in laser settings for the dozens of mics I work on.
+It took a few ruined mic bodies and hours of testing to dial in laser settings for all the variations of material, color and diameter for all of the mics I work on.
 But now the process is clean, precise, and consistent.
 And yes, I look very relaxed in my green safety glasses standing next to the Omtech galvo fiber laser.
 Those “mistakes” will most likely end up in my mic locker – the same way the mechanic always has the most beat up car.

 The Build Config Codes